 Fantasy betting is quite different from traditional betting in that you do not directly bet on an event’s outcome.
 In lieu of this, you draft a ‘fantasy’ team that consists of players that you predict will acquire the most points in regular matches.
 The core purpose of this type of betting not about selecting the best players.
 This is due to you possessing a specific budget, and also some players have a higher price than others.

-To find the best example of eSports fantasy betting, look no further than Skrilla.
+To find the best example of fantasy football with crypto, look no further than Skrilla.
 This blockchain initiative has a platform that gives eSports fans a whole new experience in viewing and engaging with matches.
 People are able to compete against other fans for prize money by way of social competition.

 You can draw a parallel between this and fantasy football.
 In that particular case, players need to pay an entry fee if they want to participate in daily tournaments.
 These are tournaments that have their main focus on the biggest competitions in the eSports industry.
 Next, participants must pick their fantasy team from an array of professional players in that tournament.
 Drawing from a professional player’s most recent performances, each player has their own specific price.